Conversational Recommendation: Theoretical Model and Complexity Analysis: Previous Work and Research Goals

 In addition to these objective measures---number of interaction turns and task completion time---some researchers also rely on \emph{subjective} measures in the context of studies that involve humans.
 In such studies, the participants are usually asked after the main experiment task how they perceived the effort that was needed, \eg to find a suitable item.
 In most cases, efficiency is only one of several variables that are assessed in such post-task questionnaires.
-Examples of works that use efficiency-related measures are \cite{ResearchNoteContingencyApproach2013,Pecune:HAI2019,DBLP:conf/chi/LoeppHZ14,DBLP:conf/aaai/ChenP06,Mahmood:2009:IRS:1557914.1557930}.
+Examples of works that use efficiency-related measures are \cite{ResearchNoteContingencyApproach2013,Pecune:HAI2019,DBLP:conf/chi/LoeppHZ14,DBLP:conf/aaai/ChenP06,mahmood2009improving}.
+Table \ref{tab:metrics} summarizes the metrics adopted in each analyzed work.